Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 This is a step by step tutorial to create an asset bundle that can be used by **ARpoise** or **AR-vos**.
 - The tutorial shows how to create an asset bundle for Android, on a Windows 10 PC.
 - The process for creating an iOS asset bundle on a Mac is similar.

+**Important Note**:
 - You can do all your testing on one platform, but need to have a copy of your AssetBundle created for the other platform as well.
-- If you only have one type of PC, you will need to send your assets to the admin or team up with another artist to get the other asset bundle made.

-**Important Note**:
-- In order for the assets to work in **ARpoise** and **AR-vos** you MUST create BOTH the **Android** and the **iOS** asset bundles.
-- The **iOS asset bundle must be made on a Mac, and tested on an iOS device.** The **Android asset bundle must be made on a Windows PC and tested on an Android device.**
+- The **iOS asset bundle must be made on a Mac, and tested on an iOS device.**
+- The **Android asset bundle must be made on a Windows PC and tested on an Android device.**
 - If you only have one type of PC, you will need to send your assets to the admin or team up with another artist to get the other asset bundle.